winterzinha/winterzinha/README.md

 # ❄️ Winter | Backend Developer

-> Back-end developer focused on building APIs, authentication systems and scalable applications.
+> Backend developer focused on building APIs, authentication systems and scalable applications with Node.js and TypeScript.

 ---

-## 🧠 About me
+## 🧠 About Me

-- 🔭 I’m currently focused on **Backend Development**
+- 🔭 Focused on **Backend Development**
-- 🌱 Learning **TypeScript, Node.js best practices and system design basics**
+- 🌱 Currently improving my skills in **TypeScript, Node.js best practices and system design**
 - ⚙️ Interested in APIs, authentication, databases and backend architecture
 - 🎯 Goal: Become a strong Backend Engineer (Node.js / TypeScript)